phunm211/SW-Associate-Architecture/README.md

 - Work Assignment View
 - Install View

-Each diagram is consist of multiple entites for architectural representation, called Element.
-As discribed in Figure 1, it can be classified into five types:
+Each diagram consists of multiple entities for architectural representation, called Element.
+As described in Figure 1, it can be classified into five types:
 - Component
 - Connector
 - System